Scotland's Best B&Bs

 The Royal Burgh of Culross is an incredible town which has managed to survive almost completely as it would have looked in the 17th and 18th century.
 Many original buildings can be found from the splendid Culross Palace built in 1597, to the Town House and Culross Abbey, as well as beautiful streets with great names like 'Stinking Wynd', The National Trust have been working in the village since the 1930s painstakingly preserving the buildings and it is now a perfect window into a part of Scottish history that could have been lost forever.
 Managed by The National Trust of Scotland and Open to the Public

-A major thread of the series is the battle of Culloden, which is a real thing, that did happen.
-The scenes of Claire saying goodbye to Jamie before he joins the Jacobites were filmed at the real battlefield and are sure to appear in other episodes.
+A major thread of the series is the Battle of Culloden which is a real thing that did happen.
+The scenes of Claire saying goodbye to Jamie before he joins the Jacobites were filmed at the real battlefield.

 Blackness Castle doubles as the Fort William headquarters of Black Jack Randall and is where Jamie was held captive.